framework-for/cypress/README.md

 This gives us flexibility and we can yield that same choice and flexibility back to the developer.

+## Trade Offs

+- One superdomain per test
+- One browser
+- Some restrictions / less restrictions
+- More control
+- Security restrictions
+- Not for crawling the web
+- Not really for existing production applications
+- Not all API's have been implemented
+- No cross browser support
+- No native events (yet)
+- Developer / QA engineer focused (must understand your app)

 # Further Reading

 Now that you have an idea of where we're going with Cypress, let's dive in!